Effective teaching: 10 tips on what works and what doesn’t

 10. Build relationships with colleagues and parents

-A teacher’s professional behavior, including supporting colleagues and talking with parents, also had a moderate impact on students’ learning.
-The report said that there might not be a direct link between these practices and student achievement, but to capture a broad definition of good teaching, they should be included.
+A teacher’s professional behavior, including supporting colleagues and talking with parents, moderately impacted students’ learning.
+The report said there might not be a direct link between these practices and student achievement, but they should be included to capture a broad definition of good teaching.